Robert Ion

-Robert Andrei Ion (born 5 September 2000) is a Romanian professional footballer who plays mainly as a attacking midfielder for Liga II club Politehnica Iași.
+Robert Andrei Ion (born 5 September 2000) is a Romanian professional footballer who plays as an attacking midfielder for Challenger Pro League club Olympic Charleroi.

 Club career

 Farul Constanța

 In the summer of 2022, Farul Constanța announced the signing of Ion on a three-year contract.
 On 7 December 2022, just after 3 matches played in Liga I, Ion was released from the club after having his contract mutually terminated.

 Politehnica Iași

-On 28 December 2022, Politehnica Iași announced the singing of Robert Ion.
+On 28 December 2022, Politehnica Iași announced the singing of Ion.